Common Bit Manipulation Techniques

 :

-For easier understanding, let's first assume we add an additional index so that each element corresponds to the index equal to itself:
+To make it easier to understand, let's assume we add an index and let each element correspond to its equal index:

-After doing this, we can see that all indices and elements form pairs except for the missing element.
-If we identify the single index 2, we also identify the missing element.
+After doing this, you can see that all indices and elements form pairs, except for the missing element.
+Now, if we find the single index 2, we find the missing element.

-How do we find this single number?
-By performing XOR on all elements and indices, paired numbers will cancel each other out to 0, leaving only the single element, which achieves our goal:
+How do we find this lone number?
+By XORing all elements and indices, paired numbers will cancel out to 0, leaving the single element, achieving our goal:

 class Solution {